-Graduates are prepared to:
+Graduates of the four-year BFA program are prepared to:

 - demonstrate proficiency in ceramic construction skills (hand-building, slip-casting, mold-making, and wheel-throwing) along with clay and glaze composition and effects of the firing sequence.